tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Light, Symbol of

 _Recharge 6+:_ When you cast a divine spell, your symbol flares with bright light for a moment, starkly illuminating your surroundings.
-When you cast a daily divine spell, that light is bright enough to daze one enemy engaged with you who has 50 hit points or less (champion: 100 hit points or less; epic: 250 hit points or less).
+When you cast a full recovery divine spell, that light is bright enough to daze one enemy engaged with you who has 50 hit points or less (champion: 100 hit points or less; epic: 250 hit points or less).
 This daze lasts until the end of the enemy’s next turn.

 **Quirk:** Scared of the dark.